hydecorp/drawer/doc/source/webcomponent/html-import.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Overview
-This in the HTML Import version of the WebComponent version of **hy-drawer**.
+This in the HTML import version of the WebComponent version of this component.
 See [here](index.md) for the standalone version.
-This file included via `script` tag in `hy-drawer.html` and shouldn't be used via import.
+This file is included via `script` tag in `hy-drawer.html` and shouldn't be used via ES import.

 ```js